new zealand mt taranaki istk

 Wanganui

 To the south of the peninsula the city of Wanganui is justly proud of its Victorian and Edwardian heritage.
 The mighty river bearing the same name was once the main ‘highway’ inland for paddle steamers that used to transport people and goods up and down river.
-Today river trips up the Whanganui River provide the easiest access to a vast region of untouched forest, where the poignant ‘Bridge to Nowhere’ is a reminder of the pioneers’ struggle with nature.
+Today river trips up the Whanganui River (yes, with an ‘h’) provide the easiest access to a vast region of untouched forest, where the poignant ‘Bridge to Nowhere’ is a reminder of the pioneers’ struggle with nature.

 The river is host to a number of activities including jet-boating, rafting and kayaking.
 Those looking for something a little more relaxed can indulge in trout fishing, horse-trekking as well as health and beauty treatments.